 Get all the GridComp (i.e. Model, Mediator, or Driver) child components from a Driver.

-The incoming compList and petLists arguments must be unassociated.
-This means that the user code must explicitly call nullify() or use the => null() syntax on the variables passed in as the actual arguments.
-On return it becomes the responsibility of the caller to deallocate any associated compList and petLists arguments.
+The incoming complist and petlists arguments must enter unassociated.
+This means that the user code must explicitly call nullify () or use the => null() syntax on the variables passed in as the actual arguments.

+On return it becomes the responsibility of the caller to deallocate associated compList and petLists arguments: